eadf/esp_mqtt_lcd/README.md

 To use the LCD you will need an esp with 5 GPIOs available.

+##Usage
+To use this mqtt enabled LCD you can send text messages to these topics:
+* /lcd0
+* /lcd1
+* /lcd2
+* /lcd3
+* /lcd4
+* /lcd5

+Representing each row of the display

+You can also send messages to a topic that is unique to each esp, look at the debug console for more info.

 ###Requried:

 esp_iot_sdk_v0.9.4_14_12_19 ( v0.9.5 breaks everything )